dulalsaurab/dulalsaurab.github.io/_posts/2025-02-22-serendipity.md

 Everybody who makes these decisions are in a meeting, and I would have to wait until it was over.

 "What?"
-I screamed, second scream of the day.
+I screamed, the second scream of the day.

 "I can’t wait!
 I need the money now!"

 There was no luck.
 Fifteen minutes passed with nothing but back-and-forth.
 I was extremely angry, but that didn’t help.
 I was dejected, my hope slipping away once again.
-I was so anxious, I could feel my heart racing.
+I was so anxious, that I could feel my heart racing.
 I asked the guy,

 "Where is this meeting going on?"

 "Next building, second floor.
 But you can’t go there."

 "I can," I said.
 "This is now or never for me!"
 I don’t care anymore.
-I don’t want to study in your college!
+I don’t want to study at your college!

 I rushed towards the other building, and that’s when I saw Prashant Sir, a teacher I had respected deeply during my coaching class at PEA.
 He was getting off his old bike.
 "Hello, Sir, I’m Saurab."
 He didn’t remember me, and I understood.
 I explained my situation.
 He said, "Let me see what I can do."
 Together, we went to the administrative building, 3rd floor.
 Since he was a board member, the administrative staff couldn’t deny his authority.
 He gave me the money—175,000 rupees.
 In that moment, tears dropped for the second time that day.
 But the money wasn’t exactly the full amount.
 I had paid 200,000 earlier.